Previous dayApril 14, 2026Next day

 70.4 km---✓ ReviewedUSGS →

-At 23:35 UTC on April 14, 2026, a magnitude 2.2 tremor occurred 46 km NNE of Chase, Alaska.
-The event originated approximately 70.4 km below the surface, classifying it as intermediate depth.
+Reports of a magnitude 2.2 earthquake 46 km NNE of Chase, Alaska came in on April 14, 2026 at 23:35 UTC.
+At a depth of 70.4 km, the event was intermediate depth.
 Coordinates: 62.843°, -149.822°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14